micho0802/Stroke_detection/README.md

 # Multimodal for Stroke Detection

-This repository provide the code for ours extension on applied machine learning in healthcare.
-Particularly Multimodal for Stroke Detection.
+This repository provide the code for ours extension on applied machine learning in healthcare, particularly Multimodal for Stroke Detection.
+We provide an example of how our platform works with medical history and facial analysis.

 ## Dataset